-Common mistakes when finding a young corvid:
+Common mistakes when finding a young crow:

 – Taking it with you (in many cases the parents take care of it)

-– Not to bring it (cats nearby may kill it immediately, the bird is too young to surviveNOTE:rook do not care for their young if they have ended up on the ground).
+– Not to bring it (cats nearby may kill it immediately, the bird is too young to survive NOTE: raccoons do not take care of chicks that have ended up on the ground and cannot yet fly).
 So it is the situation that determines whether or not you do something.

 – To give it food and water directly.
 If the body temperature is too low, the bird dies from the consequences.
 It’s easy to make mistakes when force-feeding with!